Browse by Medical Category

 The Massachusetts General Hospital Infectious Diseases Division is dedicated to providing world-class clinical care, treatment, research, education and management of infectious disease.

 The Massachusetts General Hospital Infectious Diseases Division has offered standard-setting, innovative, and comprehensive care for our patients since 1956.
-Through the leadership of our chief, Stephen Calderwood, MD, we offer a wide range of inpatient and outpatient clinical services related to the care of patients with infectious diseases.
+Through the leadership of our chief, Rochelle Walensky, MD, MPH, we offer a wide range of inpatient and outpatient clinical services related to the care of patients with infectious diseases.
 Our physicians conduct a broad array of both basic and clinical research activities in a variety of areas of microbiology, molecular biology, immunology and host defense.

 One of the core goals of our division is offering unparalleled opportunities in clinical and research training in Infectious Diseases.
 Through our diverse faculty interests and partnerships with Brigham and Women’s Hospital, the Ragon Institute, the Massachusetts Institute of Technology, and more, we avidly promote and mentor our fellows’ research interests.
 We view the training of future teachers and investigators as our most enduring contribution to medical science.